show_page.php1 : df03.jpg

 HISTORY: This dog presented with intractable diarrhea unresponsive to therapy.

-SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Colon: Within the lamina propria, muscularis mucosa, submucosa, serosa, and mesentery, there are abundant extracellular and intrahistiocytic, round to oval, 8-20 um diameter algal sporangia that have a clear, 2-4um thick, anisotropic wall and contain either central granular amphophilic material or multiple (2-8 or more) wedge-shaped endospores.
-These are surrounded by multifocal to coalescing inflammatory infiltrates composed of moderate numbers of macrophages and plasma cells, and rare lymphocytes that diffusely moderately expand the lamina propria, extend through the muscularis mucosa, and expand the submucosa up to twice normal thickness.
-Leiomyocytes within the muscularis mucusa are multifocally swollen with lightly eosinophilic vacuolated sarcoplasm (degeneration).
-There is congestion of submucosal blood vessels and there is multifocal mild submucosal hemorrhage, fibrin, and edema.
-The serosa and mesentery are multifocally expanded by algae and previously described inflammatory cells which separate and surround adipocytes (steatosis).
-Rarely, the superficial mucosal epithelium is disrupted by eosinophilic cellular and karyorrhectic debris (necrosis).
+HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Colon: Within the lamina propria, muscularis mucosa, submucosa, serosa, and mesentery, there are abundant extracellular and intrahistiocytic, round to oval, 8-20 µm diameter algal sporangia that have a clear, 2-4 µm thick, anisotropic wall and contain either central granular amphophilic material or multiple (2-8 or more) wedge-shaped endospores.
+These algae are surrounded by multifocal to coalescing inflammatory infiltrates composed of moderate numbers of macrophages and plasma cells, and rare lymphocytes that moderately expand the lamina propria, extend through the muscularis mucosa, and expand the submucosa up to twice normal thickness.
+Leiomyocytes within the muscularis mucosa are multifocally swollen with pale eosinophilic vacuolated sarcoplasm (degeneration).
+There is congestion of submucosal blood vessels and there is multifocal mild hemorrhage, fibrin, and edema.
+The serosa and mesentery are multifocally expanded by previously described algae and inflammatory cells which separate and surround adipocytes (steatosis).
+Rarely, the superficial mucosal epithelium is disrupted by eosinophilic cellular and karyorrhectic debris (lytic necrosis).

 SLIDE B: Colon (PAS): The algal cell wall is PAS positive.